 The Bianconeri goalkeeper believes he has just a few years left at the top level, and stressed how much energy is being drained from the players by their European clashesGianluigi Buffon has revealed that he wants to renew his Juventus contract but does not want it to be a long extension.

-The Italy international has been at the Turin-based club since 2001, when he joined from Parma, and he was key to the team's Serie A success last season.
+The Italy international has been at the Turin-based club since 2001, when he joined from Parma, and he was key to their Serie A success last season.

-Juve beat Palermo 1-0 on Sunday and Buffon has revealed that part of the reason behind the club's lack of a resounding victory could be the effort being put into Champions League progress, having topped its group with a 1-0 away win against Shakhtar Donetsk on Wednesday night.
+Juve beat Palermo 1-0 on Sunday and Buffon has revealed that part of the reason behind their lack of a resounding victory could be the effort being put into their Champions League progress, having topped their group with a 1-0 away win against Shakhtar Donetsk on Wednesday night.

 "The European commitment there is taking a lot of energy, especially mentally," the Italian admitted.

 "It’s not easy to make a commitment during the week and then [on] the Sunday have the same stimulation to perform."